nulogy/design-system/docs/catalog/components/buttons.md

 ```

 ## Approval Button
-Used for the special action that concludes the ... process.
+Used for submiting a form that can not be edited.
 ```react
 <ApprovalButton>Approve</ApprovalButton>
 ```

 ## Destructive Button
-TBD.
+Used for deleteng/discarding and confirming any destructive actions.
 ```react
 <DestructiveButton>Delete</DestructiveButton>
 ```
-Examples: Delete confiramtion button, ... .
+Examples: Delete/Discard button, Delete confiramtion button.

 ## Disabled Button
 Use for actions that aren’t currently available.